 Roland Garros in Paris plays host to one of only four tennis Grand Slams.
 The others are Wimbledon (England), U.S Open (New York, USA) and Australian Open (Melbourne).
 The French Open is the only Grand Slam played on clay, it’s no surprise to see tennis in the list.
 Although the last French player to win the French Open was Mary Pierce in 2000.
 The last male winner was Yannick Noah back in 1983.
 More recently Gaël Monfils (2008) and Jo-Wilfried Tsonga (2013 & 2015) have both got to the semi-finals.
 If the French had a real superstar (like a Federer, Djokovic or Nadal) then tennis could easily be 2nd on the list.

 No Room for Cycling

-Golf and basketball make up the top 5, beating the likes of cycling (home of Tour de France) handball and skiing which are also popular in France.
+Golf and basketball make up the top 5, beating the likes of cycling (home of Tour de France, the most famous cycling race) handball and skiing which are also popular in France.

 Most Popular Sports in Germany